Managing Director, Portfolio Optimization

 That’s a great question.
 I would say to have a goal and a path that you’re trying to get down, but don’t be so laser-focused on just the direct line to that goal.
 I’ve had a wide variety of experiences, and I feel like I’ve gained very relevant knowledge across those different experiences.
 They all have allowed me to get to where I am today.
 I think if you’re singularly focused on one thing — whether it’s asset management, acquisitions, development, or leasing — those things need to work together.
 If you just know one side of things, you may become a specialist, but your knowledge base is going to be so limited that you won’t be able to fully appreciate all those other aspects and how they come together to make a project successful.
 So have a goal.
 But don’t be afraid to veer away from that goal and pick up some new experiences along the way.
 They give you a better perspective and understanding of what it takes to make a real estate project successful.

-Conversations is a monthly blog series that features the managers and partners who use HqO at the property level — the things they see, the challenges they have, and how they think technology impacts them.
+Conversations was a monthly blog series that featured the managers and partners who use HqO at the property level — the things they saw, the challenges they had, and how they thought technology impacted them.
+You can still catch these stories by subscribing to its podcast counterpart: Conversations with HqO.
 For more information about Pennybacker Capital, click here.
 To learn how HqO can elevate your tenant engagement strategies, schedule a free demo today.